Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Sketched least squares: Proof of Theorem

 where $\mathcal R=[-D,D]$ is only used to protect against the corner cases where $\S\A$ is very ill-conditioned, which arise with a small but non-zero probability when computing the exact expectation of the loss.
 In the proof, we will use our reduction between a LESS embedding and a sub-gaussian design to define an event that holds with a high $1-\delta$ probability (Lemma~\ref{l:event}).
 This event ensures certain regularity conditions on the sketch, such as near-uniformity of the leverage scores, and avoids the aforementioned corner cases.
 We then proceed to analyze the conditional expectation, conditioned on the high-probability event.
 To obtain the final unconditional expectation, we must choose $\delta$ sufficiently small to absorb the worst-case loss that might occur if the high-probability event fails.
 This is where we incur a dependence on the range diameter $D$, which is in general unavoidable when computing the expected loss, but it only affects the logarithmic factors in the result.

 Let us briefly comment on those logarithmic dependencies.
 If we let the LESS embedding have $d$ non-zeros per row, as recommended by \cite{less-embeddings}, then our reduction to a sub-gaussian sketch (which is used in Lemma \ref{l:event}) incurs a logarithmic dependence in the Hanson-Wright constant, i.e., $K=O(\sqrt{\log(nd/\delta)})$, and also, the lower bound on the sketch size required for the claim becomes $n\geq O(d\log(d/\delta))$.
 This also results in a polylogarithmic factor in the error $\epsilon$.
-We note that these logarithmic terms can be avoided if we slightly increase the density of the sketch, from $d$ to $d\log(nd/\delta)$ non-zeros per row, following the recommendation in Remark \ref{r:less}.
-In that case, the result can be established for $n\geq O(d)$ and $\epsilon=O(1/\sqrt d)$.
+We note that these logarithmic terms can be avoided if we slightly increase the density of the sketch, from $d$ to $d\log(nd/\delta)$ non-zeros per row.
+Then, the result can be established for $n\geq O(d)$.

 Instead of computing the expectation of $L(\wbh)$ directly, we will define an unbiased estimate of the expected loss via leave-one-out cross-validation (CV):

 where $\s_i^\top$\! is the $i$th row of $\S$ and $\S_{-i}$ denotes $\S$ without the $i$th row.
 We use the following standard ``shortcut formula'' for the CV estimate, which holds as long as the scalar range $\mathcal R=[-D,D]$ is large enough so that each $\wbh^{-i}$ is the same as the unconstrained least squares solution (we include the proof in Appendix \ref{a:cv}). \begin{lemma} Suppose that $(\A^\top\S_{-i}\S_{-i}\A)^{-1}\preceq O(1)\cdot(\A^\top\A)^{-1}$ for all $i$.
 Then, for sufficiently large $D$, the sketched estimator is given by $\wbh=(\A^\top\S^\top\S\A)^{-1}\A^\top\S^\top\S\b$, and the leave-one-out cross-validation loss can be computed as: